Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 24 Juli 2025 15.39.57 UTC
+- WIB: Kamis, 24 Juli 2025 16.35.13 UTC
-- WITA: Kamis, 24 Juli 2025 16.39.57 UTC
+- WITA: Kamis, 24 Juli 2025 17.35.13 UTC
-- WIT: Kamis, 24 Juli 2025 17.39.57 UTC
+- WIT: Kamis, 24 Juli 2025 18.35.13 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: funny
+Kategori: motivational